Lucky enough to have a 2022

 This market is open every week on Wednesdays from November through to April and is located 18km from the state capital of Panaji.
 This originally started in the 1960’s by hippies who all congregated on a small area of Anjuna beach, to raise funds to carry on with their travels.
 Today the vibrant and coulourful Anjuna Flea market sprawls from the beach all the way back to the paddy fields of Anjuna Village and bustles with liveliness and Goan Culture.
 You can haggle to your heart’s content and pick up all your souvenirs here ranging from hammocks, junk jewelry, handcrafted art pieces, a colourful array of sarongs, a wide variety of spices, T-shirts; richly colourful saris, bags, bedspreads from Rajasthan and some of the best Tibetan and Nepali goods.

-Do you have tips on where to visit when on a cheap holiday to Goa?
+cheap holiday to Goa?
 Let us know by leaving a comment below.